 For example, if you have more than enough memory available, wouldn’t it be better to remove or disable swap altogether?
 Is swap needed on VMs or containers with other set limits?
 If you have not already, you can read the previous Part 1 of this article: Linux Performance: Why You Should Almost Always Add Swap Space.

 Today, I wanted to take a quick look at ZRAM.
 Why?
-Well, because it was something I failed to discuss in the previous article and also I was recently reminded of just how useful ZRAM can be when configured correctly on low-memory systems or in those few scenarios where you intentionally remove swap.
+Well, because it was something I failed to discuss in the previous article, I was recently reminded of just how valuable ZRAM can be when configured correctly on low-memory systems or in those few scenarios where you intentionally remove swap.